Inspiration, Wedding

 Artwork and data file

-If you’re not confident merging your names with your artwork (or it’s simply too time-consuming), you can upload your artwork with placeholder text in the font and position you want, alongside a .CSV file.
+If you would like our team to take your artwork and merge it with your names and addresses, you can upload your design PDF with placeholder text in the font and position you would like, as well as a .CSV file containing the list of names or address that will differ on each print.
 Our team will take your files and personalise your prints for you!

 Follow these simple steps to help the team…